Skip to content

 • The Committee is accountable to the PC and will make reports to it monthly

-• An annual report on its activity will be published through the Annual Parish meeting
+• An annual report on its activity will be published following the Annual Meeting of the Parish Council each year.

 Working Methods/ways of working: